 I am a Clinical Assistant Professor in the school of Liberal Studies at New York University.
 I work on the history of science, focusing on the period 1600-1750.

 My main intellectual concern is the place of sensory experience – especially its pleasures and pains – in the production of knowledge.
 I explore this theme in both my research and teaching.
 In addition, I am committed to discussing the place of the feelings and emotions in our experiences of the arts and sciences with broader audiences, whether through writing, podcasts, or film.

-I am currently a Leverhulme Early Career Research Fellow in the Department of History at University College London.
 I hold a PhD in the History and Philosophy of Science from the University of Cambridge.
-I have previously taught as the University of Oxford, New York University and University College London, and held a postdoctoral fellowship jointly at the California Institute of Technology and The Huntington Library.
+Before coming to NYU, I taught at the University of Oxford and University College London.
+Additionally, I held a Leverhulme Early Career Research Fellowship at University College London, and a postdoctoral fellowship jointly at the California Institute of Technology and The Huntington Library.